-As students, we are often given assignments or projects which imply the usage of Computer-Aided Engineering (CAE) software.
-However, the training that we receive is limited.
-We often find ourselves stuck, imitating the steps of a tutorial, wondering why our results don’t add up.
+Students are often given assignments or projects which require the use of computer-aided engineering (CAE) software.
+However, the training received is limited.
+Thus, they find themselves stuck, imitating the steps of a tutorial, wondering why the results don’t add up.
 This is where companies like SimScale come in and help by offering accessible, web-based CAE software and free training materials for students, hobbyists, and professionals alike.

 Design, Build, Fly